 Using FaceTracker Without FaceBuilder (Custom Head Model)

 The short answer is: it’s possible.
-You can export the default head geometry from FaceBuilder node (that would not require a license), then modify it keeping only vertices in the same parts of the face — this is the way FaceTracker uses to detect all parts (e.g. nose, lips, eyes, etc), then import it back using ReadGeo or ReadRiggedGeo nodes and connect it to FaceTracker.
+You can export the default head geometry from FaceBuilder node (that will not require a license), then modify it keeping vertices order — this is how FaceTracker detect the face parts (e.g. nose, lips, eyes, etc), then import it back using ReadGeo or ReadRiggedGeo nodes and connect it to FaceTracker.
 Then you can track your custom head model with FaceTracker.

 In future we plan to support custom models in a more convenient way of course, but for now you at least have this workaround.